jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * **Post-2020 sales decline**:
     * In 2021, gross sales and AOV started declining, but order count momentum continued.
 Our customers placed more orders but for less expensive items compared to 2020.
     * In 2022, all metrics trended downwards to **pre-pandemic level or potentially worse** across all products and regions.
-* **Alarming Q4 2022 underperformance** compared to 2019 gross sales average: October 2022 marked the lowest growth rate of -55.2%, and the seasonal sales increase during the holiday season was not sufficient to bounce back from this dip to reach at least the 2019 average level.
-Further analysis on Q4 2022 underperformance will be presented later here.
+* **Alarming Q4 2022 underperformance** compared to 2019 gross sales average: October 2022 marked the lowest growth rate of -55.2%, and the sales increase during the following holiday season was not sufficient enough to bounce back and reach at least the 2019 average level.
+Further analysis on Q4 2022 underperformance can be found [here](https://github.com/jayoungs/PicoTech_Electronics_Pandemic_Sales_Analyasis/edit/main/README.md#deep-dive-insights-on-underperformance-in-q4-2022).
-* **Persistent month-over-month gross sales growth rate volatility and its possible link to seasonality**: both revenue and order count showed a dip in February and October and a surge in September and during November and December.
+* **Persistent MoM gross sales growth rate volatility and its possible link to seasonality**: both gross sales and order count showed a dip in February and October and a surge in September and during November and December.
 This surge could be related to the school and holiday seasons.
 <img align="middle" width="800" length="800" alt="Image" src="https://github.com/user-attachments/assets/688939d6-d379-46f1-a6c1-8cc086aaa467" alt="Seasonality in Gross Sales: Decrease in Feb. and Oct. vs. Increase in Sep., Nov., and Dec.">

 [image:  + excel conditional formatting monthly table]